MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

 ## 6. Declare the variables

-1. Create a file named `variables.tf`.
+1. Create a file named `variables.tf` to contain the project variables and insert the following code:

-1. Insert the following code into the new file:

     ```hcl
     variable "client_id" {}